geyang/practical-rl-at-scale/README.md

 Docker is a virtual machine alternative, using containers as a paradigm.
 To view more docker information, go through the Docker Readme
 [**Docker**](docker/README.md)

-## Jaynes
-Jaynes is a lightweight runner that can connect to local machines, cloud machins, and clusters managed by SLURM and Kubernetes.
-It helps manage running a workload on multiple different sources of compute.
-Check out the different Jaynes examples here: [**Jaynes**](jaynes/README.md)